Wright State fans welcome team back from NCAA tournament loss

-DAYTON, Ohio (WDTN) – The Wright State men’s basketball team is back in Dayton Saturday, despite the team’s loss against the Arizona Wildcats, fans still showed up to welcome them home.
+DAYTON, Ohio (WDTN) – The Wright State men’s basketball team returned to Dayton on Saturday, and despite the team’s loss against the Arizona Wildcats, fans still showed up to welcome them home.

 “We’re supporting the team, we’re congratulating the team on what they’ve accomplished this year,” Wright State junior Dawson Draper said.